Chase Sapphire Checking Account Review

 Chase is a big bank that can deliver a heightened banking experience and probably serves your neighborhood.

-It's Sapphire Checking account is the top-tier offering that has a high monthly fee (waived with a large
+It's Sapphire Checking account is the top-tier offering that has a high monthly fee (waived with a large amount of assets at Chase).

 The best part: